Complementary Therapy Insurance (UK) for Therapists

 Complementary therapy insurance covers practitioners and trainees for various situations, depending on the scope of their business and the type of insurance they select.
 For example, accidents like spills or equipment malfunction could damage a client’s belongings, which some insurance can cover.
 Some therapists may try specialized coverage if they hire employees or provide specialized services like massage or aromatherapy.

-At the most basic level, most complementary therapists are recommended to get professional indemnity insurance to protect against claims of professional breach, malpractice, omission, or negligence incurred during the course of normal duty.
+At the most basic level, a complementary therapy insurance policy offers professional indemnity insurance to protect against claims of professional breach, malpractice, omission, or negligence incurred during the course of normal duty.
+While professional indemnity and malpractice insurance are typically provided cover for through complementary therapy insurance, it also often includes protection against mental and psychological damage, data breaches involving client records, and legal defence costs.

 Normal duties might involve delivering therapy, teaching, and providing professional advice (including running workshops, lecturing, or presenting at conferences or seminars).
 This type typically includes coverage for legal defense fees and costs as well as protection against civil damages.
 Therapists who cannot work due to client allegations may receive coverage for earning losses until the disciplinary hearing.